sebwarnke/tconvert/README.md

-This project aims to implement a parser that consumes Tomorrow's monthly statement PDF and converts it into a CSV file to be imported in Money Money.
+The converter consumes PDF bank statement that can be downloaded from Tomorrow App and converts them into a CSV file that Money Money is capable of importing.

 ## How to use?